poseidon/typhoon/docs/addons/ingress.md

 ## Digital Ocean

-On Digital Ocean, a DNS A record (e.g. `nemo-workers.example.com`) resolves to each worker[^1] running an Ingress controller DaemonSet on host ports 80 and 443.
+On Digital Ocean, DNS A and AAAA records (e.g. FQDN `nemo-workers.example.com`) resolve to each worker[^1] running an Ingress controller DaemonSet on host ports 80 and 443.
 Firewall rules allow IPv4 and IPv6 traffic to ports 80 and 443.

 Create the Ingress controller daemonset, service, RBAC roles, RBAC bindings, default backend, and namespace.